Sakshi-saini7/BFSI_Project/README.md

 BFSI - OCR of Bank Statement

-Overview of this Project
+Overview of this Project-

 The BFSI (Banking, Financial Services, and Insurance) Data Analysis Platform is a Streamlit-based application that enables the processing and visualization of financial documents using Optical Character Recognition (OCR) and data clustering techniques.

-Features
+Features:

 Payslip Processing: Extracts and analyzes payslip data then give visualization.